 Unlike grandparents, aunts and uncles do not have any rights to visitation over a legal parent’s objection.
-Still, these family members may file a guardianship case and request temporary custody of nieces and nephews when both parents are unfit to care for their children themselves.
+Still, these family members may file guardianship cases and request temporary custody of nieces and nephews when both parents are unfit to care for their children.

-If a parent is willing to allow a relative to have laid out visits or guardianship over a child, a lawyer could often help draft up an agreement that can be formalized by the Court.
+If a parent is willing to allow a relative to have laid out visits or guardianship over a child, a lawyer could often help draft up an agreement that the Court can formalize.

 Becoming a Kinship Guardian in Massachusetts

 Aunts, uncles, and grandparents all qualify as potential kinship guardians in Massachusetts.
-As family members, these parties have custodial priority when DCF removes children from a legal caregiver’s home.
-Aunts, uncles, and grandparents may provide a temporary, safe home environment for minor relatives while their parents are unable to exercise their parental rights.
+These parties have custodial priority as family members when DCF removes children from a legal caregiver’s home.
+Aunts, uncles, and grandparents may provide a temporary, safe home environment for minor relatives while their parents cannot exercise their parental rights.

-Parents who cannot build a safe household may grant sole or shared legal guardianship of children to trusted family members.
-Sometimes this is done in an attempt to keep DCF from filing a petition with the court to remove the children from his or her parents.
-If there is a removal case, sometimes DCF can seek to terminate parental rights and permit a kinship adoption if doing so protects the child from continued harm and there is no hope to reconcile the children with his or her parents.
-In these situations, aunts, uncles, and grandparents could work with a family lawyer to try to keep the child in the family’s care rather than in the care of a stranger.
+Parents who cannot build a safe household may grant children's sole or shared legal guardianship to trusted family members.
+Sometimes this is done to keep DCF from filing a petition with the court to remove the children from his or her parents.
+If there is a removal case, sometimes DCF can seek to terminate parental rights and permit a kinship adoption if doing so protects the child from continued harm and there is no hope of reconciling the child with his or her parents.
+In these situations, aunts, uncles, and grandparents could work with a family lawyer to try to keep the child in the family’s care rather than a stranger's care.

 Learn More about the Visitation Rights of Grandparents and other Family Members

 Grandparents have a statutory right to petition for visitation rights during child custody litigation.
 While aunts and uncles do not share these legal visitation rights, they still have priority rights as kinship caregivers, foster parents, legal guardians, and adoptive parents during DCF and related proceedings.
-If you are an aunt, uncle, or grandparent looking to petition for visitation rights, consider contacting a family attorney at O’Connor Family Law today to discuss about whether this would be the right strategy for you.
+If you are an aunt, uncle, or grandparent looking to petition for visitation rights, consider contacting a family attorney at O’Connor Family Law today to discuss whether this would be the right strategy.